EntireTwix/Ruminate/README.md

 * saving/loading functionality

 Other:
-* dropout for hidden layer
+* dropout variants for input&hidden layers

 # :construction:In Progress
 * :sparkles: convolutions and pooling